 After its introduction to the U.S., the original Pathfinder quickly racked up positive reviews from the press and consumers alike, particularly for its off-road prowess; it was named "4x4 of the Year" by 4 Wheel & Off-Road Magazine and "Four Wheeler of the Year" by Four Wheeler Magazine in 1987.

 Of course, the new model also impressed on the asphalt.
-The Opens in a new tabNovember 1986 issue of Car and Driver concluded, "The Pathfinder really does ride almost as smoothly and quietly as a normal passenger car on paved roads and seems to set a new standard for comfort and civility on unpaved ones," adding that, "Its interior is very carlike and exceptionally roomy both front and rear."
+The concluded, "The Pathfinder really does ride almost as smoothly and quietly as a normal passenger car on paved roads and seems to set a new standard for comfort and civility on unpaved ones," adding that, "Its interior is very carlike and exceptionally roomy both front and rear."
 In a time when most SUVs were more utilitarian, those were high compliments.
+November 1986 issue of Car and Driver

 Timeless design